ngrx/router/docs/overview/route.md

 Route configuration is a set of rules the Router uses when trying to match the URL to a set of components.

-To demonstrate, lets write a couple of components for a simple bog web app:
+To demonstrate, lets write a couple of components for a simple blog web app:

 ```ts
 import { Component } from 'angular2/core';